XOSC

 - node-osc

-- node-serialport
+- serialport

 - NSIS